Lysagxra/Rule34Downloader/README.md

 python3 main.py
 ```

-3. The downloaded files will be saved in the `Downloads` directory.
+3. The downloaded files will be saved in the `Downloads` directory, organized into subfolders named `gifs`, `pics`, and `videos`, based on their format.

 ## Logging